kschuler/ling104/index.md

 Office Hours TBD

-## When we can help
+## Getting help

+- **Comments on google docs & slides:** Each week you'll be given links to lecture slides, notes, and assignments (see Schedule).
+One way to get help from instructors or classmates is to ask questions right on the documents.

 - **Piazza:** The best way to get help anytime is to ask a question on the [Piazza discussion board](https://piazza.com/upenn/fall2020/ling104).
 Instructors will typically respond to questions within 24 hours.

-- **Office Hours:** The best way to get help face-to-face is to attend video Office Hours on Zoom!
-If you aren't able to make it, email Katie or Yiran to schedule an appointment for another time.
+- **Office Hours:** If you prefer chatting with a person, you can join one of us for video Office Hours on Zoom.
+If our posted hours don't work, email Katie or Yiran to set up an appointment for another time.

 ## Overview